renanguilhermef/aaplStock/README.md

   - Username: user to connect on the database
   - Password: database user password
-  - Client: Oracle Instant Client path
+  - oracle_lib: Oracle Instant Client path with oracle libraries
   - Connection: your oracle database connection string.
-Recommended: Set your TNS configuration to the Oracle instant client path.
+Set your TNS configuration to the Oracle instant client path on <ORACLE_INSTANT_CLIENT>/network/admin.
 	- Types: TNS alias, TNS string or Easy connection